pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/migration.md

 - **Moved to flexbox.**
   - Added support for flexbox in the grid mixins and predefined classes.
-  - As part of flexbox, included support for vertical and horizontal alignment classes.
+  - As part of flexbox, _includesd support for vertical and horizontal alignment classes.
 - **Updated grid class names and a new grid tier.**
   - Added a new `sm` grid tier below `768px` for more granular control.
 We now have `xs`, `sm`, `md`, `lg`, and `xl`.
 This also means every tier has been bumped up one level (so `.col-md-6` in v3 is now `.col-lg-6` in v4).
   - `xs` grid classes have been modified to not require the infix to more accurately represent that they start applying styles at `min-width: 0` and not a set pixel value.
 Instead of `.col-xs-6`, it's now `.col-6`.
 All other grid tiers require the infix (e.g., `sm`).